brianmcentire/alexa-guestworld/README.md

 I developed this code to "scratch an itch" and decided to share it with Zwifters all over the world.
 It is available for free and is published in the Alexa Store:
   * https://www.amazon.com/B-Scott-Guest-World-Calendar/dp/B084ZVL2Y8/ref=sr_1_1?dchild=1&keywords=guest+world+calendar&qid=1615303648&s=digital-skills&sr=1-1#customerReviews

-This skill has users from all corners of the globe.
+This skill has users from all corners of the world.
 I hope you enjoy it too!

+Upcoming features:
+Currently, calendar data must be updated manually at the begginning of each month.
+Data is pulled from the Zwift community website, transformed, and then uploaded to S3 for access by this skill.
+Pulling data directly from Zwift's API would eliminate the need for manual updates.